my-language-skills/simple-metadata/README.md

 Simple metadata markup will be stored in cached versions of web-pages when a caching plugin is available.
 Please be sure to clear your cache.

+By default, we just have metadata in the home page after the activation of the plugin.

+From Metadata Settings we can activate metadata in other public post types (Post, Pages).
 Simple metadata just work in default WP post and pages.
+Soon Attachments.

 ## Installation